ribs.archives.GridArchive

 lower_bounds

-Lower bound of each dimension.
+(measure_dim,) array listing the lower bound of each dimension.

 measure_dim